MuckRock/documentcloud/README.md

 1. Install software above and Git Large File support [using these instructions](https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage).
    - Ensure you have at least an additional 11 gigabytes of hard disk space allocated to Docker for these purposes.
    - Ensure your Docker host application has at least 7gb of memory allocated, 10gb preferred.
-   - These instructions create 3 distinct docker-compose sessions, with the Squarelet session hosting the shared central network.
+   - These instructions create 3 distinct docker compose sessions, with the Squarelet session hosting the shared central network.
 2. Check out the git repository - `git clone git@github.com:MuckRock/documentcloud.git`
 3. Enter the directory - `cd documentcloud`
 4. Run the dotenv initialization script - `python initialize_dotenvs.py`
    This will create files with the environment variables needed to run the development environment.
 5. Set `api.dev.documentcloud.org` and `minio.documentcloud.org` to point to localhost - `echo "127.0.0.1 api.dev.documentcloud.org minio.documentcloud.org" | sudo tee -a /etc/hosts`
-6. Run `export COMPOSE_FILE=local.yml;` in any of your command line sessions so that docker-compose finds the configuration.
+6. Run `export COMPOSE_FILE=local.yml;` in any of your command line sessions so that docker compose finds the configuration.
-7. Run `docker-compose up`.
+7. Run `docker compose up`.
 8. Enter `api.dev.documentcloud.org/` into your browser - you should see the Django API root page. **Note that `api` is before `dev` in this service URL.**
 9. In  `.envs/.local/.django` set the following environment variables:

 -   `SQUARELET_KEY`  to the value of Client ID from the Squarelet Client
 -   `SQUARELET_SECRET`  to the value of Client SECRET from the Squarelet Client
 - Additionally, get the value for `JWT_VERIFYING_KEY` by opening the Squarelet Django shell using `inv shell` and copying the `settings.SIMPLE_JWT['VERIFYING_KEY']` (remove the leading `b'` and the trailing `'`, leave the `\n` portions as-is)
-10. You must restart the Docker Compose session (via the command `docker-compose down` followed by `docker-compose up`) each time you change a `.django` file for it to take effect.
+10. You must restart the Docker Compose session (via the command `docker compose down` followed by `docker compose up`) each time you change a `.django` file for it to take effect.
 11. Log in using the Squarelet superuser on the locally-running [Documentcloud-frontend](https://github.com/muckrock/documentcloud-frontend) that you installed earlier at http://dev.documentcloud.org
     - `SQUARELET_WHITELIST_VERIFIED_JOURNALISTS=True` environment variable makes it so only verified journalists can *log into* DocumentCloud.
     - Use the squarelet admin [Organization page](http://dev.squarelet.local/admin/organizations/organization/) to mark your organization as a verified journalist to allow upload to DocumentCloud.